 What dirt did the FBI have on William O'Neal to convince him to become an informant?

-Dominique Thorne's character, Black Panther security official Judy Harmon, is a fictional character.
+Dominique Thorne's character, Black Panther security official Judy Harmon, is fictional.

-William O'Neal had been arrested for impersonating a federal officer and he had been arrested for interstate car theft twice.
+Similar to what is seen in the movie, William O'Neal had been arrested for impersonating a federal officer and he had been arrested for interstate car theft twice.
+The movie embellishes the real-life events a bit by having O'Neal use his fake FBI badge to steal a car from a customer at a bar.
+In real life, O'Neal was pulled over in a stolen car and told the officer he was with the FBI, presenting the phony identification to the officer.
 The FBI promised him that if he became an informant and infiltrated the Black Panther Party in Chicago, his felony charges would be dropped.
 He would also receive a monthly stipend.Are the ages of Fred Hampton and William O'Neal represented accurately in the movie?

 No. In real life, both Hampton and O'Neal were significantly younger.
 William O'Neal was only 17 when he became an informant for the FBI, and Fred Hampton was 21 at the time of his death.
 Actors LaKeith Stanfield and Daniel Kaluuya are 29 and 31, respectively.Did William O'Neal become Fred Hampton's bodyguard?